 Donatelle, R. (2009).
 Health: The basics (8th ed.).
 San Francisco: Pearson Benjamin Cummings.

-National Highway Traffic Safety Administration – Traffic Safety Facts Research Note
+National Highway Traffic Safety Administration (NHTSA).
+Traffic Safety Facts: Research Note.
+Distracted Driving 2014.

 University of Utah – Cell Phone Users Drive “Blind”